IanLunn/Hover/README.md

 <a href="#" class="hvr-grow">Add to Basket</a>
 ```

 Note: As of 2.0.0 all Hover.css class names are prefixed with `hvr-` to prevent conflicts with other libraries/stylesheets.
-If using SASS, this can easily be changed using the `$nameSpace` variable in `scss/_options.scss`.
+If using SASS/LESS, this can easily be changed using the `$nameSpace`/`@nameSpace` variable in `scss/_options.scss` or `less/_options.less`.

 ### Reference Hover.css